Terbeche/finder-tool/features/11-media-intelligence.md

 - Add video thumbnail extraction.
 - Integrate waveform or spectrum preview for audio.
 - Integrate with duplicate detection for media files.
-## Future Enhancements
+- Support for more media formats and metadata fields.

-- Add video thumbnail extraction.
+## Related Features

-- Support for audio files (bitrate, codec).
+- File Preview Panel (displays media metadata)
-- Integrate with duplicate detection for media files.
+- Duplicate Detection (can use media metadata for comparison)